Sample Complexity for Non-Truthful Mechanisms: Proof of

-\paragraph{Virtual Surplus} We now adapt the above proof to virtual surplus.
-The main difference will be the fact that the Myerson virtual value, denoted $\phi(q)$, can be negative.
-We will additionally use the fact that the Myerson virtual value is the derivative of the price-posting revenue curve.
-That is, $\phi(q)=R'(q)=\tfrac{d}{dq}v(q)(1-q)$.
-It follows that cumulative virtual value has the convenient form $R(q)=v(q)q$.

-As before, we normalize the virtual surplus from price-posting to 1.
+\textbf{Virtual Surplus.} We now adapt the above proof to virtual surplus.
+We will again characterize the worst-case distribution, but this time, we cannot simply apply the correlation gap as we did for welfare.
+As before, we normalize the per-agent virtual surplus from price-posting to 1.
 This corresponds with setting $R(q)=1$.
 Subject to normalization, we use properties of revenue curves to derive the worst-case distribution for virtual surplus.
 We assume values are regularly distributed, which implies that $R(q)$ is concave.
 Moreover, since $R(q)=v(q)q$, we have that $R(0)=R(1)=0$.
 These properties yield the following program for the worst-case distribution: